RedHatInsights/dvo-extractor/docs/clowder.md

 ## Kafka topics

 When a service is defined to be used in the platform, it should declare which Kafka topics it needs to work.
-The topic names are usually the same in the Clowder configurations and the "real world", but with the Kafka migration to Managed Kafka over RHOSAK, the topic names can be prepended with a prefix, so the library needs to take care of the requested topic name and its correspondent topic name in the broker.
+The platform will create the topics if needed and it will give a name in the Kafka instance that can differ from the requested one.

+For that reason, the services running in the platform should look into the Clowder configuration for the mapping between requested topic names and the real ones created by the platform, so the service should use the later in order to consume or publish messages into them.

-So, the topics used by consumer, publisher and Payload Tracker watcher will be updated too in order to use the real names instead of the requested names.
+For the CCX Data Pipeline Archives Handler, the consumer, the publisher and the Payload Tracker watcher configurations should be updated to use the real name instead of the requested name.